VIEW OUR PROGRAMS

 - Create an account with CSDCAS

-- Mail all official transcripts to CSDCAS
+- Send official transcripts (from every college and university you’ve attended) to CSDCAS

-Applicant Customer Service Phone and Email:
+CSDCAS Application Customer Service Phone and Email:

 Applicants are encouraged to monitor their “Check Status” tab on their applications for real–‐time status information —Verification can take up to 4 weeks